NetBSD/src/distrib/sparc/install.md

 This program is designed to help you upgrade your NetBSD system in a simple and rational way.

-As a reminder, installing the `etc' binary set is NOT recommended.
+As a reminder, installing the 'etc' binary set is NOT recommended.
-Once the rest of your system has been upgraded, you should manually merge any changes to files in the `etc' set into those files which already exist on your system.
+Once the rest of your system has been upgraded, you should manually merge any changes to files in the 'etc' set into those files which already exist on your system.
 __welcome_banner_2
 	fi